Pilibhit district: Medieval through Early Modern

 Whatever happened in the area after the time of the Dewal inscription is unknown.
 It is completely absent from contemporary sources for several centuries.
 The Muslim conquerors appear to have had no interest in the region, which may have been densely forested around this time.
 The first reference to Pilibhit is possibly in 1256, when the Delhi Sultan Nasir-ud-Din Muhammad led troops to Awadh by way of "Tilibhat".
 Pilibhit may also be the "Talpat" mentioned during the reign of Sultan Ghiyas-ud-Din Balban.

 The Katehria Rajputs came to rule over the Pilibhit area at some point.
 Tradition holds that their leader Kharag Singh conquered the western part of this district from the local tribes.
 From this base, the Katehrias were only nominally subjects of the Sultans of Delhi.
 In 1379, after Kharag Singh murdered the governor of Budaun, Firoz Shah led a scorched-earth campaign in the region, causing widespread destruction and resulting in the entire area between Budaun and Bilaspur becoming a hunting ground.

 During Akbar's reign, the area of today's Pilibhit district was a remote backwater.
 In the Ain-i-Akbari, the area included the parganas of Balai and Punar, and Bareilly, with a small part possibly belonging to Gola in today's Shahjahanpur district.
 Balai was based at what is now called Balai Khera, and Punar was the old name of Puranpur.
 These parganas were all nominally part of the sarkar of Budaun, but in practice they were under the governors of Bareilly.
 During this period, Pilibhit district's history is essentially the same as Bareilly district's, with nothing to set it apart.

 Modern times

-During the freedom struggle, the rural folks showed Bravery.
-One freedom fighter Shri Bhadain Lal, Vill Rampur Amrit near Bilsanda who killed a British Police Inspector.
+During the freedom struggle, the rural folks showed bravery.
+One freedom fighter Shri Bhadain Lal, of Rampur Amrit near Bilsanda towwn who killed a British police inspector.
 He was jailed & imprisoned at Lalitpur Central Jail.
 The Britishers during the freedom struggle were chased out.
 They were given shelter by a few villagers at Mankapur.
-The Britishers in return offered them Land & Gardens near banks of Khannout River.
-In 191-72 the Nank Matah damp leaked & flooded the Deoha River.
+The Britishers in return offered them Land & Gardens near banks of Khannout river.
+In 191-72 the Nanakmatta dam leaked & flooded the Deoha river.
 Many people died as the flood has taken place in odd hours.
-Leaving the 1977 Lok Sabha elections when Md Shamshul Hasan Khan of Sherpur became MP, all MPs were from other districts.
-Local politicians could not win the Loksabha Elections.
-Thus politically the district remained backward so was its economic growth.